jdinh-782/jd_finance/README.md

 # Website
 JD Finance

-[insert website image here]

 ## Description
-A program to visualize a user's spendings and investments along with managing their account balances.
+A system built to visualize a user's spendings and investments along with managing their account balances.

 ## Getting Started